DHummel-Price/NASA_Story/README.md

 #### NASA Centers by District:
 <center><iframe src="https://public.tableau.com/views/ByDistricts/Centers?:embed=yes&:display_count=yes&:showVizHome=no" width = '100%' height = '400'></iframe></center>

+### Geographic Diversity in NASA Contract Awards
+Now let's look at the geographic distribution of NASA contracts.
+The maps below show this distribution first by state and then by district.
+Note: the values used to create the maps are contract awards that have been put on a scale of order of magnitude for better readability.
+Hover over the map to see the specific award amounts.

+#### NASA Contract Awards By State:
+<center><iframe src="https://public.tableau.com/views/ByStates/StateAwardDash?:embed=yes&:display_count=yes&:showVizHome=no" width = '100%' height = '400'></iframe></center>

+#### NASA Contract Awards By District:
+<center><iframe src="https://public.tableau.com/views/ByDistricts/Awards?:embed=yes&:display_count=yes&:showVizHome=no" width = '100%' height = '400'></iframe></center>

 ### Committee Membership
 Now let's look at where committee members are from.
 Notice that these do not neatly overlap with the location of the centers discussed above.